 I’m digging deep into the archives this week, to repost this Bible study from early spring 2004…

-Here we are starting a study of one of my favorite passages of Scripture — Psalm 8.
-I memorized this chapter when I was in 3rd or 4th grade, at my little Christian school.
+Here we are starting a study of one of my favorite passages of Scripture—Psalm 8.
+I memorized this chapter when I was in 3rd or 4th grade, at our little Christian school.
 For a whole month, my class recited this verse in unison, but then, to keep things interesting, our teacher offered a giant candy bar to the first student who could say it by memory.
 Nope… I didn’t win!
 But I still remember it! 🙂

 The Bible says,